hammerheim-game/hammerheim-rules/7-equipment.md

 sell it for twice the price.
 The Warband was so impressed with their new weapon that they asked him to do the same to their hunting rifle.
-Since then the Weaponsmith has been flooded with orders from some of the most powerful Warbands in Mordheim.
+Since then the Weaponsmith has been flooded with orders from some of the most powerful Warbands in Hammerheim.

 A double-barrelled weapon is a tricky piece of engineering,